 Developing a trust is a process best left to our trust attorney Memphis, TN residents rely on.
 When developing an estate plan, a trust may be a viable option for many reasons.
 Trusts can offer vast benefits; however, before choosing a trust, you will also want to have a clear understanding of the disadvantages.
-Wiseman Bray Attorneys can provide critical guidance in helping families make crucial decisions regarding developing trust.
+Wiseman Bray PLLC can provide critical guidance in helping families make crucial decisions regarding developing trust.
 Several trusts can be chosen depending on your needs; however, we have outlined information about developing a living trust during the estate planning process.

 What is a Living Trust?

 A living trust is a document outlining your final wishes, including plans for your assets and how they will be distributed to beneficiaries.
 A will does not take effect until after your passing, while a living trust can take effect long before you are gone.
 There are two types of living trusts:

 A revocable living trust can take effect immediately and is controlled by you.
 This gives you the ability to make changes to designations and change stipulations as you see fit.
 In most cases, the grantor will have control until they pass away or become incapacitated.
 At this point, the contents will become the property of the trust, and the appointed successor trustee will oversee the trust.

 In most cases, once agreements for irrevocable living trusts are completed, they cannot be changed.
 The only time the terms of an irrevocable living trust can be modified is with the beneficiaries’ approval.
 These trusts will take effect when a person is still living and cannot be terminated.